 AIR FORCE CIVIL ENGINEERING SCHOOL TRAINING.
 The Air Force Civil Engineer School offers a variety of environmental management courses and seminars, including Interservice Environmental Education Review Board (ISEERB) offerings.
-Courses are available to all military and civilian employees of the U.S. government, free of charge.
+Courses offered by the Civil Engineer School are available to all military and civilian employees of the U.S. government, free of charge.
 Travel costs are borne by the student.